 5 Year ESG Portfolio Performance

-In fact, if we take a look even further back we can see that the 5-year return for this Stock Rover ESG portfolio was 113%, compared to 108% for the NASDAQ 100 and 77.3% for the S&P500.
+In fact, if we take a look even further back, we can see that the 5-year return for this Stock Rover ESG portfolio was 113%, compared to 108% for the NASDAQ 100 and 77.3% for the S&P500.

 Interestingly, some of the best companies in America are pushing hard to improve their ESG profile, so it is not surprising that the ESG portfolio performs well.
 What is surprising is that ESG companies can outperform the market.

-Top ESG Companies to Invest In
+Top ESG Stocks to Invest In

 We can classify a wide variety of stocks as ESG companies.
 The ESG companies list includes many of the world’s popular stocks.
 I would like to thank the team over at our Partner Stock Rover doing the research and building a Top 20 ESG Portfolio right into Stock Rover.